BhanuPrakash43/personal_portfolio_website/README.md

     git clone https://github.com/BhanuPrakash43/personal_portfolio_website

 #2.
-Navigate to the project directory:

-    cd personal_portfolio_website

-#3.
 Install dependencies using npm or yarn:

     npm install
     or
     yarn install

-## Usage

-#1.
+#3.
 Start the development server:

     npm run dev
     or
     yarn dev

-2. Open your web browser and visit http://localhost:5173 to view the application.
+4. Open your web browser and visit http://localhost:5173 to view the application.

 ## Build for Production